rafafdz/colab-minecraft/readme.md

 ## Fair Warning

 Using this script is not against Google TOC, however you are getting close to the limits probably.
-The usage of this software is under your own responsability.
+The usage of this software is under your own responsibility.
 Don't abuse the great service Google Colab is, otherwise, some wise man once said  *"this is why we can't have nice things"*

 ## Requirements
 * A computer running Unix-Like OS (linux, mac os).
 This will be used as a forwarding server, since you can't open ports on Colab instance.